unitedstates/congress-legislators/README.md

 	* end: The date the term ended (because the Congress adjourned, the legislator died or resigned, etc.).
 For terms that end in the future, this value is typically a rough guess at the end date of the Congressional session (currently 2012-12-31).
 This is the last date on which the legislator served this term.
 	* state: The two-letter, uppercase USPS abbreviation for the state that the legislator is serving from.
 See below.
 	* district: For representatives, the district number they are serving from.
 At-large districts are district 0.
 In historical data, unknown district numbers are recorded as -1.
+	* class: For senators, their election class (1, 2, or 3).
+Note that this is unrelated to seniority.
 	* party: The political party of the legislator.
 If the legislator changed parties, it is typically the most recent party held during the term.
 	* url: The official website URL of the legislator (only valid if the term is current).
 	* address: The mailing address of the legislator (only valid if the term is current).